prajnamort/bill_aggregator/Readme.md

 How to write the config?

-- For well-known bank accounts, you can copy config from [Config Templates](/config_templates) into your `config.yaml`.
+- For well-known bank accounts, just copy config from [Config Templates](/config_templates).
-  (If your bank account can't be found there, you are more than welcome to contribute!)
+  (If your bank account can't be found here, you are more than welcome to contribute!)

 ### 3. Run the program